 - When juice starts to form on the cabbage from tossing, mix in the caraway seeds (if desired) and starter culture (if using).

-- Pack the cabbage and other veggies firmly and evenly into a clean crock, glass jar or enamel container until liquid comes out of the cabbage freely.
-Leave 2 inches of room at the top of a jar or 4-5 inches of room at the top of a crock.
+- Pack the cabbage and other veggies firmly and evenly into clean quart-size Mason jars or a large fermenting crock until liquid comes out of the cabbage freely.
+Leave 2 inches of room at the top of the jars or 4-5 inches of room at the top of a crock.

 - If needed, make additional brine by putting 1 1/2 Tbsp. of sea salt into 1 quart of boiling, purified water.
 Dissolve salt and cool brine to room temperature before adding to the cabbage.

-- Once cabbage is immersed in brine water, use the stones that came with your crock to weigh the cabbage down under the brine.
-If you do not have a crock with stones or fermenting weights, place a plate on top of the cabbage, and put a large freezer bag filled with brine water on top of the plate.
+- Once cabbage is immersed in brine water, use a glass fermenting weight to keep the cabbage down under the brine.
+If you do not have a fermenting weight, put a freezer bag filled with water or even stones on top of the cabbage.
 (I use 2 large bags, one inside the other so that if the bag breaks, it will not water down the cabbage into a tasteless mess.)
-The cabbage must be completely submerged so no air can get in and contaminate the sauerkraut with unwanted yeasts or molds!
+The cabbage must be completely submerged.

-- Place crock or jar in a cool (but not cold) area where the temperature will be between 65–75 degrees F. Fermentation will begin within a day, depending upon the room temperature.
+- Cover the jars with a clean towel and them in a cool (but not cold) area where the temperature will be between 65–75 degrees F. Fermentation will begin within a day, depending upon the room temperature.

-- Cover the container with a clean towel and check after 2 days.
+- Check jars after 2 days.
 Scoop any scum off the top (it is harmless), and repack.
 Check every 3 days and repeat as necessary.

 - After 2 weeks, sample the kraut to see if it tastes ready to eat.
 The flavor will continue to mature for the next several weeks.